 We do not provide ‘treatments’ for gulls, but the following information is here to help you.

-Most people understand gulls as an integral part of the seaside and coastal environment.
-But, it is clear that more and more gulls are moving into built up areas to nest.
+Most people understand gulls are an integral part of the seaside and coastal environment.
+But, it is clear that more and more gulls are moving into built-up areas to nest.

 Gulls are very resourceful and highly intelligent creatures.
 They are also very social and often form large colonies.
 While there are many species of gull, only herring gulls and lesser black-backed gulls nest in suburban areas in any significant number.

 Some people find gulls can cause nuisance through noise, mess and damage by picking at roofing materials or blocking gutters with nests.
 Gulls can also be aggressive if they feel that they or their young are under threat, or if their nest is disturbed.